xitep/lines-rs/README.md

 4. ... afterwards repeat locating the next line in the input at step 2.

-By re-using a buffer and having the client decide whether or not to make a copy of the read line we can gain significant performance gains in certain situations.
+By re-using a buffer and having the client decide whether or not to make a copy of the read line, we can gain significant performance wins in certain situations.

 Usage